oliverlowbob/6.sem_web_dev_eksamen/README.md

 Get all tracks in album: /tracks?albumId='Id of the album' - returns list of tracks in an album <br/>

 ### Put Endpoints
 For the PUT endpoints, it's shown beneath every endpoint, what the server is expecting.
+All PUT endpoints expect JSON format.
 Furthermore, if a value is optional, there will be added an '?' after it, for example string? <br/>

 For the following actions, you must be logged in as admin. <br/>